Introduction to Azure DevOps project wikis

 Azure DevOps Wikis are written in Markdown and can also include file attachments and videos.

 Markdown is a markup language.
 The plain text includes formatting syntax.
-It has become the defacto standard for how project and software documentation is now written.
+It has become the de facto standard for writing projects and software documentation.

 It allows documents to be managed with the same tools used to create other code in a project.